Permissionless-Software-Foundation/specifications/ps008-claims.md

 ## 3. Data Storage

 This section defines the prefixes and data storage used by Claims.
+Claim data can be stored on any of the networks defined below.

 - The `ipfs://` prefix indicates that the data is stored on the IPFS network and is referenced by a [CID](https://docs.ipfs.tech/concepts/content-addressing/).
 This data should be able to be retrieved through any public IPFS gateway.
 - The `p2wdb://` prefix indicates that the data can be retrieved from the [pay-to-write database (P2WDB)](https://p2wdb.com).
 These also use a CID, which starts with the letter 'z'.
 These are [OrbitDB](https://github.com/orbitdb/orbit-db) CIDs.
 The data can be retrieved from any instance of the P2WDB.